Suri, one of Tom Cruise’s daughters, takes her first steps in the world of art with her mother

 During an interview with Yahoo!
 Entertainment, where he was talking about his new movie, Alone Together, Holmes revealed that the 16-year-old put her voice to interpret the song “Blue Moon”a cover they made to play during the opening credits of the film.

-Beyond these first dalliances with the professional world, Holmes does not want his daughter to launch her career at this time, preferring her to enjoy her youth before starting work.
-“Other than that, she’s just a 16-year-old girl in high school.”, he stated.
+Beyond these first dalliances with the professional world, Holmes does not want his daughter to launch her career at this time, preferring that she enjoy her youth before starting work.
+“Other than that, she’s just a 16-year-old girl in high school. ”, he stated.

 Suri and Holmes share a very special connection with each other.
 “I am happy to have had her at 27 years old, I feel that we grew up together,” the actress assured a while ago in an interview where she spoke of her heir.
 “It’s very nice that our ages fit together.
 I feel like every age my daughter was and my age at the time were a good match,” she expressed.